packnback/site/packnback.github.io/content/blog/programming_languages.md

 total 21.5 / 35

-Nim is an amazingly fun language, it performs extremely well from my tests, I think it is a shame that till now it was not more adopted... however it is obvious to me that if the creator lost interest the project would grind to a total halt, which may be a reason for the lack of adoption.
+Nim is a fun language, it performs extremely well from my tests, I think it is a shame that till now it was not more adopted.

+One problem is that if the creator lost interest the project would grind to a total halt, which may be a reason for the lack of adoption.

 The macro system seems amazing, I immediately used it to eliminate boilerplate making safe bindings to libsodium as a test and definitely enjoyed the process a lot.